 Daily Activities

-The National Aviary offers a variety of Daily Activities for an optimum visitor experience.
+The National Aviary offers a variety of Daily Activities for an optimum guest experience.
 Visit one of our habitats for an insightful feeding, watch birds soar over the audience during a live bird show, or get up close with your favorite species during an Animal Encounter!
-Members visit for free and receive discounts on Animal Encounters and our live, immersive bird shows!
+Members visit for free and receive discounts on Animal Encounters, the Gift Shop, and our live, immersive bird shows!

 Reserve General Admission Tickets